 On some occasions, an understanding and proactive customer service representative may waive fees on the spot when travelers contact the airline; this depends as much on the person who answers the phone as it does the specific circumstances.
 If you are really in trouble, airline personnel sometimes do have the authority to make exceptions.
 I wouldn't count on it if you are calling in with a cold, however.

 Policies at hotels vary tremendously from property to property.
 Even at a single place, policies may change depending on any number of variables, such as whether you're traveling over the holidays, whether you booked directly with the hotel, whether your credit card has been run, whether you bought your room on a site like Priceline where the refund process can be byzantine ... you get the picture.
 My suggestion would be to contact the company with which you made your booking, and go from there.

 Hidden Hotel Fees to Watch Out For

 Most car rental reservations are not paid before you pick up your car, so you are on a bit more solid ground.
 However, as with hotels above, if you made your car reservation on an auction site or other booking engine that has already charged your credit card, it gets a lot tougher to get your money back.
 These policies vary both by booking engine and by car rental company; your best bet if you think you may not be able to travel is to contact them immediately.

 In most cases, the simple answer is yes -- this is the most commonly cited reason to purchase travel insurance, after all.

-A representative at Access America, which has partnerships with many major airlines -- these are the folks you probably end up talking to when you choose to purchase insurance during the booking process on most major airline booking sites -- let me know that most common travel insurance policies do cover the cost of delays or cancellations due to illness.
+A representative at Allianz, which has partnerships with many major airlines -- these are the folks you probably end up talking to when you choose to purchase insurance during the booking process on most major airline booking sites -- let me know that most common travel insurance policies do cover the cost of delays or cancellations due to illness.
 However, as we have noted elsewhere on the site, it is important to know what is and is not covered in your specific policy.